 I figured he'd just be another doctor who didn't get it.
 But then I started telling him about my symptoms, and he asked me about all the concussions I've had over the years.
 I realized there had been 11 of them.
 After more tests, Dr. Chesnutt diagnosed me with post-concussion syndrome.

-I worked with occupational, speech, and physical therapists; neuropsychologists and eye doctors who specialized in sports injuries.
+I worked with occupational, speech, physical therapists, neuropsychologists, and eye doctors who specialized in sports injuries.
 I wore special prism glasses to help my eyes and brain work together; they're like what Hillary Clinton had to wear.
-I still have headaches, but trying to treat headaches from a concussion is like sticking your hand in a candy jar and seeing what you get: You have to try different things to see what works.
+I still have headaches, but trying to treat headaches from a concussion is like sticking your hand in a candy jar and seeing what you get; you have to try different things to see what works.
 Everyone at OHSU was just phenomenal.
 I couldn't have had a better team of therapists and doctors.